 SECOND RISE

-- Grease a 9×9 inch baking tray and transfer dough onto that baking tray.
+- Grease a 9×9 inch baking tray and transfer the dough onto that baking tray.
 Stretch the dough to fit the entire pan.

 - Cover and let it rise for another 30-40 minutes or until doubled in size.
 Once the dough has doubled in size, make about 15-16 indents all over the dough.